 The poetically-crafted stories found in this collection by Triyanto Triwikromo –the first by this writer in English translation, are leavened by sardonic wit, a touch of the absurd, and the bizarre in a world gone mad.
 A Conspiracy of God-Killers is not itself the title of any of the short stories in this collection but derives from a suggestion by Triyanto himself.
 And small wonder!
 The title embodies the dominant theme of these stories: that organized violence and persecution of the vulnerable amounts to a conspiracy against God.

-Set in a small Sumatran village during the final days of World War II, And the War is Over is a heart-pounding story where the lives of villagers, Japaese soldiers, Dutch prisoners, and Javanese workers intertwine dramatically, though briefly, in a prisoner camp.
+The final days of World War II serve as the backdrop for this novel by Ismail Marahimin.
+Set in a small Sumatran village, And the War is Over is a tensely drawn story of the villagers, Japanese soldiers, Dutch prisoners, and Javanese workers who become, briefly but significantly, a part of each other’s lives.
 When a number of Dutch prisoners conceive an escape plan, tensions arise to a point where human relationships take center stage in this widely acclaimed novel.

 The first ever novel by a Papuan author, this story of generosity, greed, and resilience follows the friendship of several underwater and amphibious creatures.
 In this ecological parable, John Waromi shows the effects of “harvesting the storm” and reaping the results of actions beyond our control.
 He sheds light on not only the ecology of the southern Papuan coast but also the lives of its people and their culture.